Westminster College Signs 3+3 Articulation Agreement with Logan University of Chiropractic/University Programs

 “I believe our new agreement with Logan will be a mutually beneficial development for both Colleges,” says Westminster President Forsythe.
 “We will help Logan attract the high quality, well-trained students they expect and this exciting new partnership will offer Westminster the opportunity to attract students who might not have otherwise considered us.”

 “We’re excited to enter into a 3+3 agreement with Westminster College,” Logan President Dr. Clay McDonald says.
 “This is a ‘win-win’ situation for motivated students who want to earn their undergraduate degree from Westminster while they are already pursuing their Doctorate Degree in Chiropractic at Logan.
 We are looking forward to enrolling Westminster students at Logan who want to take full advantage of this outstanding program.”

 Employment of chiropractors is expected to increase by 28 percent over this decade, faster than the average for all occupations.
 Interest in the field is believed to be high because of the nonsurgical methods of treatment used in chiropractic care.

-Since 1935, Logan College of Chiropractic/University Programs has been preparing students to enter the health care marketplace to become successful Doctors of Chiropractic.
+Since 1935, Logan University of Chiropractic/University Programs has been preparing students to enter the health care marketplace to become successful Doctors of Chiropractic.
 Its 12:1 student/faculty ratio is well known for the personalized instruction it offers.
 To fulfill individual professional goals, Logan also offers its students, graduates and other professionals a choice of two academic master’s programs, offered both online and in an on-campus format, a Master of Science in Sports Science and Rehabilitation, and a Master of Science in Nutrition and Human Performance.
 In 1973, the College moved to its 112-acre hilltop campus in Chesterfield, a western suburb of St. Louis.